 - Click a label of a virtual server that you want to migrate.

-- Click the Tools button and click the Migrate Virtual Server button.
+- Click the Actions button, point to Options and click the Migrate Virtual Server button.

 - In the Migration Type box, select Xen to KVM Migrate and click Next.